 Infographic Field Service Management

-NetSuite Field Service Management’s mobile optimization gives both technicians and the home office access to real-time job and technician status updates.
-This transparency helps ensure that resources are effectively allocated where and when they need to be, increasing first-time fix rates and customer satisfaction.
-And with NetSuite’s asset management capabilities, business leaders can monitor all equipment, from installation to decommission, from one centralized location.
+In addition, NetSuite Field Service Management’s mobile optimization gives both technicians and the home office access to real-time job and technician status updates.
+This transparency helps companies allocate resources where and when they need to be, increasing first-time fix rates and customer satisfaction.
+And with NetSuite’s asset management capabilities, business leaders have a centralized location to monitor all equipment from installation to decommission.
 NetSuite empowers businesses to focus less on playing catch-up and repairing faulty assets and more on using their equipment to better serve their customers and grow.

 NetSuite Mobile App